Updated to: 02 September 2019Download as PDF

 Central ESIA authority

-The Ministry of Environmental Protection of Georgia is the central authority on EIA.
-It replaced the Ministry of Environmental Protection and Natural Resources in 2011.
+The Ministry of Environmental Protection and Agriculture is the central authority on EIA.
+It replaced the Ministry of Environmental Protection in 2017.

 Other key (governmental) parties involved in ESIA, and their roles